CharlieJJ0115/ChatRoom/README.md

 - Unread chatroom count is shown as a badge when notifications are enabled.
   <img src="How_to_use_img/notification_count.png" alt="User profile panel showing New Chat button" width="300">

+### CSS Animation

+The login and register page include CSS animations in the background.
+The large soft background shapes use `authBlobFloatLeft` and `authBlobFloatRight`, and the smaller circles use `authFloat` and `authPulse` to create continuous motion.

+The page also tracks the mouse position and updates CSS variables for `auth-cursor-glow`, so moving the cursor creates a soft trailing light effect behind the authentication card.

 ### Block User(Bonus)